Practice Management Blog

 We appreciate that sometimes emergencies happen.
 First-time no-shows and late cancellations will not be charged a fee.
 After that, you will be charged a 100% fee for appointments missed or cancelled without a 24-hour warning.

-This helps us ensure that clients on the waiting list can make an appointment, and allows us to continue offering the highest levels of care.
+This helps us ensure that clients on the waiting list can make an appointment and allows us to continue offering the highest levels of care.

 Yours Sincerely,